-The Myers-Brigg Type Indicator is one of the most popular personality tests in the world.
+The Myers-Briggs Type Indicator is one of the most popular personality tests in the world.
 Almost 3.5 million people take the MBTI annually.
 According to Forbes Magazine, 80 percent of Fortune 100 businesses use personality tests, like the MBTI, to help them build effective work teams and stronger organizations.

 The MBTI personality inventory helps supervisors identify their employees’ strengths and weaknesses.
 Additionally, they discover how employees process information, solve problems and make decisions.
 In this article, you’ll learn why MBTI is an exceptional tool to help your company build a dynamic workforce.